 - The right frequencies – Each mode typically has a dedicated frequency for each band

-The TNC is the interface between your radio and the computer.
-There are various types and features.
-Here’s what you need to know:
+The Interface is the device that connects between your radio and the computer.

 - CAT – Computer Aided Tuning… these allow your computer to change the frequencies and settings on your radio